Make Food Stamps Healthy

 Everybody deserves healthy food, including the millions of Americans participating in the Supplemental Nutrition Assistance Program, or SNAP.

-Each month, this U.S. Department of Agriculture program provides nutrition assistance to 44 million low-income individuals in 21.8 million U.S. households.
+Each month, this U.S. Department of Agriculture program provides nutrition assistance to 44 million low-income individuals.
 Children make up nearly half of SNAP participants.
 But SNAP isn’t currently set up to help them get the good nutrition they need.

 SNAP Subsidizes Unhealthy Foods

-Instead, SNAP subsidizes retailers for selling the same foods high in sugars, saturated fats, and sodium that the USDA tells Americans to avoid in the Dietary Guidelines and on MyPlate.
+SNAP subsidizes retailers for selling the same foods high in sugars, saturated fats, and sodium that the USDA tells Americans to avoid in the Dietary Guidelines.
 More than half of SNAP benefits are taken by retailers for meats, sweetened beverages, prepared foods and desserts, cheese, salty snacks, candy, and sugar.
 Just 23.9 percent go for fruits, vegetables, grains, nuts, beans, seeds, and spices.

 SNAP Increases Disease Risk

 That hurts the health of SNAP participants, putting them at greater risk of death from diabetes and heart disease than nonparticipants.
 Forty percent of adult SNAP participants are also obese, versus 32 percent for nonparticipants at the same income level nonparticipants.
 Economically disadvantaged Americans also have 70 percent higher incidence of diabetes and 19 percent higher incidence of hypertension, compared with wealthier Americans.

 To help SNAP participants avert these diseases, the American Medical Association has asked the USDA to incentivize healthful foods and discourage or eliminate unhealthful foods.